 Guerrero was granted free agency in October of 1992.
 The next spring, Pedro split time with the Sioux Falls Canaries of the Northern League and the Charros de Jalisco of the Mexican League.
 He returned to the Canaries in 1994 and signed with the Double-A California Angels squad before retiring from the game for good in 1995.

-Over his 15-year major league career, Pedro Guerrero totaled 215 home runs, 898 RBIs, 1615 hits and an even .300 lifetime average.
-The five-time All Star hit .300 seven times in 10 seasons with the Los Angeles Dodgers, and was a top vote getter in four Most Valuable Player Awards.
+Over his 15-year major-league career, Pedro Guerrero totaled 215 home runs, 898 RBIs, 1,615 hits, and an even .300 lifetime average.
+The five-time All-Star hit .300 seven times in 10 seasons with the Los Angeles Dodgers, and was a top vote-getter in four Most Valuable Player Awards.

-In 1999, Guerrero was implicated as the “money-man” in a Drug Enforcement Administration investigation on a purchase of 15 kilograms of cocaine Miami.
+In 1999, Guerrero was implicated as the “money man” in a Drug Enforcement Administration investigation on a purchase of 15 kilograms of cocaine in Miami.
 An acquaintance, Adan “Tony” Cruz, asked Guerrero to be a financial guarantor for a large narcotics purchase.
 For two months Guerrero and Cruz dealt with Nestor Lacerna, and at a meeting in a Miami restaurant, Lacerna confirmed the go-ahead on the deal.
 Guerrero was to front $200,000 for the cocaine shipment to be delivered to Cruz.
 Lacerna said he would deliver 15 “little animals” to his associate Cruz.
-Guerrero guaranteed payment, and the transaction was caught on federal surveillance tapes.
+Guerrero guaranteed payment, and the transaction was caught on federal surveillance tapes.17

 Those closest to Guerrero were unequivocal in their support.
-They knew the former ballplayer as a loving family man, not the mentally deficient patsy suggested by his defense.
-Guerrero had endeared himself to thousands of fans and his legacy in major league baseball was that of a kind, outgoing person who made mincemeat of major league pitching for 15 years and had caprices like the rest of the world.
+They knew the former ballplayer as a loving family man, not the dim-witted patsy suggested by his defense.
+Guerrero had endeared himself to thousands of fans and his legacy in major league baseball was that of a kind, outgoing person who made mincemeat of major league pitching for 15 years and had his caprices like the rest of the world.

 As far as the lordly talent Bill James ascribed to him early in his career, Guerrero has been honest about not meeting his full potential:

 “I feel I did a good job in the time I played, but not as good as I was supposed to be if I lived the life I’m living now,” Guerrero said.
 “I would have put up better numbers and been a better person.
 I’m not a bad guy.
 I used to come to the park with a hangover every day and I could still play like that.
 Can you imagine if I had been 100 percent sober all the time?
-It’s too late now to think about….”
+It’s too late now to think about. … ”19

 Almost a decade after the trial, Pedro experienced a personal rebirth.
 The burn that guided him through years in the minors and a cruel succession of injuries had re-ignited.
 Spiritually revitalized, Guerrero set his sights on a familiar goal: getting back to professional baseball.